natasha-93/natasha-93/README.md

 ### Hi there, I'm Natasha 👋

-I'm a Front-End Developer.
+I'm a Front End Developer.
 I like React, TypeScript, and animations.

 I'm currently looking for a new role!
 Say hi at natashallawson@gmail.com